What can I do with a Degree in Criminology & Justice Studies?

 - You may wish to try the state of Ohio’s site, Ohio Means Jobs (https://jobseeker.ohiomeansjobs.monster.com/ ) .
 Consult the State of Ohio Hiring Management system (http://agency.governmentjobs.com/ohio/default.cfm ), where you can sign up for their notification service.
 Consult the county (and city) employment agencies for county level positions.

-- Go to the U.S. Dept. of Justice Careers website to review their employment information.
+- Search the employment website for the Federal Government, www.usajobs.gov .
+Also see the U.S. Dept. of Justice Careers website (www.justice.gov/careers) to review their employment information.

 - If you are an alumnus/a, and having trouble finding a job, it is not too late to do an internship.
 You can come back to KSU as a Post-undergraduate and do an internship to get some field experience.
 (See the KSU Admissions office page on how to re-enroll as a post-undergrad.)